 Below are some of the programs and services we offer students throughout the year:

-Approximately 150 employers participate in the Fall and Spring On Campus Interview (OCI) Programs.
+Approximately 150 employers participate in the Fall and Spring Recruiting Programs.
 The programs attract law firms, government agencies, corporations and public interest employers.
-As is the case for first-year students at most ABA-accredited law schools, first-year students at Miami Law cannot participate in the fall OCI program.
-However, they are eligible to participate in the spring OCI program and we strongly encourage and assist them throughout the process.
+As is the case for first-year students at most ABA-accredited law schools, first-year students at Miami Law cannot participate in the fall fall recruiting program.
+However, they are eligible to participate in the spring recruiting program and we strongly encourage and assist them throughout the process.

 The CDO maintains an online searchable database of current legal employment opportunities for students and alumni.
 The database is updated on an almost daily basis and is accessible 24 hours a day from any computer.
 In addition, hard copies of all job postings are made available to students during office hours.